Table of Contents

 If your spousal sponsorship application was denied, don’t panic—there’s still hope.
 As a Canadian citizen or permanent resident, you have the right to appeal the decision through the Immigration Appeal Division (IAD).
-Whether you applied under programs like the Common-Law Sponsorship or others, this process allows you to challenge the refusal, and it’s important to know the steps, common pitfalls, and what to expect along the way.
+This process allows you to challenge the refusal, and it’s important to know the steps, common pitfalls, and what to expect along the way.
 Here’s your guide to navigating a spousal sponsorship appeal.

 Why Was Spousal Sponsorship Refused?

 Spousal sponsorships can be refused for various reasons, and understanding them can help you avoid mistakes in the future.
-Whether it’s a case under Spousal Sponsorship, common reasons include:
+Common reasons include:

 Understanding these reasons is crucial for a successful appeal or reapplication.
 The refusal letter will outline specific reasons essential for building your case.